jcscruggs/Hunger_Guru/README.md

 This app is built with ASP.net core MVC, Boostrap, and C#.

-this project leverages the Zomato API which is a REST api that is a collection of GET requests
+this project leverages the Zomato API which is a REST api that is a collection of GET requests pertaining to restaurants.